RonieGSS/cakeblog/README.md

 Applies all CRUD functionality on users table

-## Building the image and running containers
+## Using the image and running containers

 1. Clone the [Cakeblog App](https://github.com/RonieGSS/cakeblog) from the repository.
 2. On your terminal change directory to the root folder.